Return to the Food Webs Index

 The Scavengers – the coyotes and insects.

-The Decomposers or Detrivores – mushrooms, insects and microorganisms.
+The Decomposers or Detrivores – mushrooms, insects and microorganisms (bacteria and fungus).

 To make black and white copies for your whole class, see the copy-friendly version below.